afrer21/knockturnlock-ece445/notebooks/adam/README.md

 ### Completed:
 - All ready for mock demo
 - We have unit tests running for the mock demo that allow the TA to see that each of our subsystems is running and that we only need to continue improving the software
+- The unit tests flash an LED to show that the microcontroller has received a handle turn or a knock

 ## 4/20/2023
 ### Objectives: